Colt S.A.A. 45

 Hudson: Colt S.A.A. .45 Civilian (4 3/4in barrel) Nickel Finish Look with real wood grips old style model

-In excellent condition, unfired, like new.
-Includes: Hudson packaging (box/instructions) 6x reusable Hudson Colt .45 cartridges.
+In good condition, dry fire use only.
+Includes: original box, original instructions and 6x reusable Hudson Colt .45 cartridges.

 A great classic Single Action Army .45 replica made by Hudson in abs & zinc alloy parts.
 Includes real wood grips.

 Can be stripped down like a real S.A.A. revolver

 This classic version model weighs in at approx 650 grams (loaded)